On integral rigidity in Seiberg-Witten theory: -spaces

 All of our non-trivial examples come from the following procedure:

 \begin{enumerate}[label=(\roman*)] \item Find a metric $g$ so that $(Y, \spin)$ supports no irreducible Seiberg--Witten solutions, so that the critical locus of the Chern--Simons--Dirac functional $\mathcal{L}$ is exactly $\mathbb{T}$.
 Notice that $\mathcal{L}$ fails to be Morse--Bott exactly along the locus $\mathsf{K}$ where the corresponding Dirac operator has kernel. \item After a suitable perturbation without introducing irreducible solutions, choose an additional Morse function $f: \mathbb T_Y \to \mathbb R$ so that the critical points of $f$ are Dirac operators with no kernel.
 Labeling the eigenvalues of the Dirac operator at each critical point $q$ as following Lemma \ref{lemma:Morse-iso} and writing $d(q)$ for the index of the first positive eigenvalue, we demand that for each pair of critical points $x,y$ with $d(x) > d(y)$, we have $f(x) < f(y)$.
-(This includes as a special case the `$A$-adapted perturbations’ of \cite{spectrally-large}). \item Even if the equations do not admit irreducible solutions, it is challenging to perturb them without introducing such solutions.
-One uses the geometry at hand to argue that the perturbed Seiberg--Witten equations are now regular, but still have no irreducible solutions. \end{enumerate}
+(This includes as a special case the `$A$-adapted perturbations’ of \cite{spectrally-large}). \item Even if the unperturbed equations did not admit irreducible solutions, it is challenging to carry out the perturbation process without introducing such solutions.
+One uses the geometry at hand to argue that the perturbed Seiberg--Witten equations are now regular, but still have no irreducible solutions.
+After this, one can add additional perturbations as in \cite[Ch.
+12]{KM} to achieve transversality (in particular by making the spectrum of the pertubed Dirac operators at reducible critical points simple). \end{enumerate}

-\begin{lemma} For any metric and perturbation on $(Y, \spin)$ constructed as in the above procedure, the map $\partial_s^u$ is strictly filtered. \end{lemma} \begin{proof} The unstable critical points $(x, i)$ have $i < d(x)$, while the stable critical points $(y,j)$ have $d(y) \le j$.
-Suppose $\langle \partial_s^u (x,i), (y,j)\rangle \ne 0$, so there exists an irreducible flowline from the stable critical point $(x,i)$ and flowing to the unstable critical point $(y,j)$.
+\begin{lemma} For any metric and perturbation on $(Y, \spin)$ constructed as in the above procedure, the map $\partial_s^u$ is strictly filtered. \end{lemma} \begin{proof} The unstable critical points $(x, \lambda_i(x))$ have $i < d(x)$, while the stable critical points $(y,\lambda_j(y))$ have $d(y) \le j$.
+Suppose $\langle \partial_s^u (x,\lambda_i(x)), (y,\lambda_j(y))\rangle \ne 0$, so there exists an irreducible flowline from the stable critical point $(x,\lambda_i(x))$ and flowing to the unstable critical point $(y,\lambda_j(y))$.

 The perturbed Chern--Simons--Dirac functional coincides with $\varepsilon f$ on the reducible critical set, so we must have $f(x) > f(y)$ and therefore $d(x) \le d(y)$.
 Therefore $i < d(x) \le d(y) \le j$ and we see that $\partial_s^u$ is strictly filtered. \end{proof}